The Curriculum: Definition of TermsDownload PDF

 - The letter “P” following a course description indicates a prerequisite for that course.

-- For preliminary planning purposes, when a course is intended to meet a part of the undergraduate General Education Core Program, it will be indicated as a part A, B, or C course in this course description.
+- For preliminary planning purposes, when a course is intended to meet a part of the undergraduate General Education Core Program, it will be indicated in this course description.
 However, the official core-program designation of any course is given in the official schedule for the module/semester that the course is being offered.

 - The letter “W” following a course number indicates that it is a designated writing course that can be used to fulfill one of the College writing requirements in the Traditional Undergraduate Program.

-- In the Traditional Undergraduate Program, all courses meet three hours a week with sessions held either on-ground, online or in a blended format (combination of on-ground and online).
+- In the Traditional Undergraduate Program, all courses meet three hours a week with sessions held either on-ground, online or in a blended format.

-- In the Accelerated Degree Program, all courses meet five hours a week with sessions held either on-ground, online or in a blended format (combination of on-ground and online).
+- In the Accelerated Degree Program, all courses meet five hours a week with sessions held either online or in a blended format.